corsairmarks/origin_resource_consolidation_habitability/mod/README.md

 ## Compatibility

-Built for Stellaris version 3.6 "Orion" and backwards-compatible with versions 3.5 "Fornax," 3.4 "Cepheus," 3.3 "Libra," and 3.2 "Herbert."
+Built for Stellaris version 3.7 "Canis Minor."
 Not compatible with achievements.

 Should be compatible with almost anything.
 If other mods add new origins which also start on a machine world, this mod will **not** affect them.